gokertanrisever/leaflet-ruler/README.md

       angleUnit: {
         display: '&deg;',           // This is the display value will be shown on the screen.
 Example: 'Gradian'
         decimal: 2,                 // Bearing result will be fixed to this value.
-        factor: null                // This option is required to customize angle unit.
+        factor: null,                // This option is required to customize angle unit.
 Specify solid angle value for angle unit.
 Example: 400 (for gradian).
         label: 'Bearing:'
       }
     }